 Stephanie lives in my neighborhood.
-She is the subject of much discussion and many e-mails, some from the police; a distinctly marked woman you can confuse with no other; a woman who has knocked on doors at 2:00 a.m. to ask for money.
+She is the subject of much discussion and many e-mails, some of which come from the police; a distinctly marked woman you can confuse with no other; a woman who has knocked on doors at 2:00 a.m. to ask for money.

-I hadn’t seen Stephanie for a while, but I saw her Monday.
+I hadn’t seen Stephanie for a while, but I saw her recently.

 “Excuse me?
 Excuse me?”

 I look up from my weeding in the front garden.
 This is not the first time I’ve been interrupted by people asking for money while I’m weeding.
-I blame it on my alluring dress of sweat pants and Elvis-commemorative-stamp tee-shirt.
+I blame it on an alluring combination of stained gardening pants and paint-spattered Elvis-commemorative-stamp tee-shirt.

 Drives the peoples wild.